Burnout Therapy & Coaching for Professionals in Ontario

 In our work we focus on:

-• separating responsibility from over-responsibility
+• separating high responsibility from over-responsibility

 • reducing constant internal pressure